matdombrock/EsoBinaria/README.md

 ```

 ### OR
-This operator tile resolves true if any of it's inputs are true.
-It can have any amount of inputs and will resolve true if any of its inputs are true.

 ![or tile](https://raw.githubusercontent.com/matdombrock/EsoBinaria/refs/heads/master/asset_meta/tiles/tile-or.png)

+The OR tile resolves true if any of it's inputs are true.
+It can have any amount of inputs.

 Examples:
 ```c